A Better Test of Choice Overload: Theory

 \subsection{Econometric Tests}

-We next explain some testing strategies that connect the above ideas to recent advances in econometrics.
-To this purpose, we consider samples that were generated by randomly drawing individuals and then exposing each individual to an (i.i.d. randomly generated) selection of choice problems, i.e. subsets of $\mathcal{D}$.\footnote{This mirrors our empirical design, which was partly chosen because, unlike stratified sampling or mean-reverting coins, it is easy to bootstrap.} In particular, data may contain choices from the same individuals in different choice sets, as is the case in our application.
-Note also that in this section, the term ``data" is used in the statistical sense, i.e. referring to a finite sample from an underlying population.
+We next explain testing strategies that connect the above ideas to recent advances in econometrics.\footnote{This section can be skipped without loss of continuity.} To this purpose, we consider samples that were generated by randomly drawing individuals and then giving each individual a (i.i.d. randomly generated) selection of choice problems.\footnote{This mirrors our empirical design, which was partly chosen because, unlike stratified sampling or mean-reverting coins, it is easy to bootstrap.} In particular, data may contain choices from the same individuals in different choice sets, as is the case in our application.

-We begin with two tests of the Min bound.
-We will estimate choice probabilities $p_d(\cdot)$ by the analogous sample frequencies, which can be informally defined as

-where $\bm{1}\{\cdot\}$ is the indicator function and the sums are taken over all data points.
-For all but the finite-sample test that we present first, any estimator of $p_d(\cdot)$ whose asymptotic distribution is normal or approximated by the simple nonparametric bootstrap would suffice.
-Sample averages have both properties as long as they are not close to degenerate; this condition is easily met in our data.
+We estimate choice probabilities $p_d(\cdot)$ by the analogous sample frequencies $\hat{p}_d(A)$.
+For all but the finite sample test that we present first, any estimator of $p_d(\cdot)$ whose asymptotic distribution is normal or approximated by the simple nonparametric bootstrap would suffice.
+Sample frequencies have both properties as long as they are not close to degenerate, where ``close to" is relative to sample size.
+We chose a relatively large sample size precisely to ensure this, and it easily holds in our data.